Expect Unexpected Engagement When you try Hexagonal Thinking in ELA

 Because I know what Mondays are for.
 And Tuesdays.
 And Wednesdays.
 I know what I’ll be focusing on day by day, week by week, and month by month.

 As you consider the layout of your teaching year, I’d suggest a similar approach.
 As you plan a course, you probably have a set of units you’d like to try out.
-Maybe a book clubs unit, a podcasting unit, a choice reading unit, a contemporary poetry unit, a college essay unit, and more than a few whole class novels, like Shannon has The Great Gatsby.
+Maybe a book clubs unit, a podcasting unit, a choice reading unit, a contemporary poetry unit, a college essay unit, and more than a few whole class novels, like Emily has The Great Gatsby.

 You’ve also got a set of standards, skills, learner profile qualities to develop – whatever your school or district calls them.
 You want to teach certain reading, writing, research, and speaking skills.

-Then you’ve probably got a variety of must-dos and may-dos that are flexible across units, like the review lessons Shannon wants to build in, vocabulary development, grammar mini-lessons, genius hour, and First Chapter Fridays and choice reading program development.
+Then you’ve probably got a variety of must-dos and may-dos that are flexible across units, like the review lessons Emily wants to build in, vocabulary development, grammar mini-lessons, genius hour, and First Chapter Fridays and choice reading program development.

 If you write this all down as a to-do list, it feels impossible.